Last Updated on August 27, 2023

-Daikon radish, also known as ‘Chinese radish’, is a type of winter white radish which originated in the Far East and is closely related to turnips, kohlrabi, horseradish and mustard.
+Daikon radish, also known as ‘Chinese radish‘, is a type of winter white radish that originated in the Far East and is closely related to turnips, kohlrabi, horseradish, and mustard.

 When eaten raw, it has a slight sweetness and a crispness that is unmistakable, as in salads or grated into dishes like Vegan Zaru Soba (Cold Soba Noodles).